arangodb/docs/3.11/indexing-working-with-indexes.md

 Delete the specified index using an index object.

-If the index does not exist, then an error is raised.
+If the index does not exist or cannot be dropped, then an error is raised.
 If the index existed and has been dropped, then `true` is returned.

 Note that you cannot drop certain indexes (e.g. the primary index of a collection or the edge index of an edge collection).